k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 *Create your Download and Installation Directory Locations*

 Using a shell, create a `K2view` directory to download K2view's Blueprints.
 You can also use the K2view directory to hold the K2view Fabric Web Studio Installation directory.
-We would recommend that you use K2view for this directory.
+We recommend using K2view for this directory.

 ```bash
 mkdir K2view